We have observed that critical to any change we may hope to ignite is a student’s ability to think imaginatively and act

 English and Math

 English and math are areas of the curriculum that challenge Ghanaian students across the board.
-Center for Achievement works to make these subjects interesting and accessible and to overcome gaps in learning.
+Center for Achievement works to make these subjects interesting and accessible and to overcome gaps in learning through the following prgrams:

 This program endeavors to combat illiteracy in underserved primary schools of Ho Municipality in the Volta Region and promote academic and personal development as well as gender equity.
 Through individualized assessments, teacher training and provision of appropriate materials, these students, as reported by school management, are significantly improving their reading, writing and comprehension levels.
 Through child-centered teaching methods children gain self-confidence which helps them overcome blocks to learning.

 This program was piloted by one of our Path students, Daniel Azemala, who is an alum of Airfield school and member of the Atyinu village.
 He is now working as a Junior Staff member at Center for Achievement.